 Lunar New Year Tradition

+One of the significant dishes we eat during Seollal is Rice Cake Soup.
 When I was growing up, my mom used to tell me that if we drank one bowl of rice cake soup, we would grow up one year older.

 As a child, I asked, “If I drink two bowls, will I grow up two years older?”
 And I would proceed to ask for two to three more bowls because I wanted to grow up quickly.
+Now, fast forward, I have a niece, nephew, and two kids, I tell them what my parents told me and they ask the same question.
+Kakaka~

 Disclaimer: I get a small commission at no additional cost to you when you make a qualified purchase under the affiliate links.